- Allocated places and capital grants for residential aged care

-If you plan to provide residential aged care, you need to apply for allocated places to get government subsidies and supplements.
+You need allocated places to get the residential aged care subsidy and supplements.
 You can also apply for capital grants for building and maintaining aged care homes.

 The Australian Government pays a subsidy to approved providers for each eligible resident.

 Use the ACFI to submit a claim to Services Australia so they can calculate the basic residential care subsidy for each new resident.

 - Residential aged care supplements

 Supplements help with the extra cost of meeting eligible residents’ specific care needs.